0xSero/partisia-docs/docs/smart-contracts/testing-contracts/testing-a-smart-contract.md

 create a public account and when we deploy the contract, the call returns the address the contract was deployed at.

 3. We have created the first test named `setup`.
 The method have the annotation `@ContractTest`.
-This marks the test as test, that be used by other tests as their setup.
+This marks the test as a test, that can be used by other tests as their setup.

 4. The generated Java code, that is based on the ABI of the contract, provides a Record object, `TokenContract.TokenState`, which can be used to deserialize the contract state into.